D.C. disciplinary office files ethics charges over Rudy Giuliani's false election claims | Law-Order

 D.C. disciplinary office files ethics charges over Rudy Giuliani's false election claims

+The District of Columbia office that polices attorneys for ethical misconduct filed charges on Friday against President Donald Trump's former attorney, Rudy Giuliani, over baseless claims he made in federal court alleging the 2020 presidential election was stolen.

-The Washington office that polices attorneys for ethical misconduct filed charges on Friday against President Donald Trump's former attorney Rudy Giuliani over baseless claims he made in federal court alleging the 2020 presidential election was stolen.
+The District of Columbia office that polices attorneys for ethical misconduct filed charges on Friday against President Donald Trump's former attorney, Rudy Giuliani, over baseless claims he made in federal court alleging the 2020 presidential election was stolen.
+In the new charges, the District's disciplinary office alleges that Giuliani, who is a member of the D.C. bar, made baseless claims in federal court filings about the results of the 2020 presidential election in Pennsylvania.

+A lawyer for Giuliani did not have an immediate comment.
+The charges, filed by the D.C.
+Office of Disciplinary Counsel with the D.C.
+District of Columbia Court of Appeals, mark the second time that a bar office has taken action against New York's former mayor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)